sdr-enthusiasts/docker-dumphfdl/README.md

 ## Future optimizations

 The frequency ranges were selected with the Airspy HF+ Discovery in mind.
 It has a fairly narrow sample rate, so the frequency ranges are fairly narrow.
 If you have a wider bandwidth SDR, it would be ideal to have more frequencies monitored at once.

+It would also be ideal to be more circumspect in gain/sample rate based on the frequencies being monitored, which is how the original script from wiedehopf works.

+Also, it may be ideal to bypass the frequency selector script and just specify frequencies to monitor.

-This is something I will be looking into in the future.
+These are things I will be looking into in the future.